Updated Feb. 24, 2025

 Finally, protein can help stabilize blood sugar levels, which is beneficial during menopause when insulin sensitivity often decreases.

 The good news?
-Regular exercise – especially resistance training, agility and plyometrics, and full-body cardio like rowing – combined with adequate protein intake can help combat these changes.
+Regular exercise—especially strength training, agility work, and full-body cardio like rowing—combined with adequate protein intake can help combat these changes.

 Here’s what many women don’t realize: Research suggests that your protein needs actually increase during menopause, even as calorie needs sometimes decrease.